New Book Out Now!

 About

 I am a professor of English at the University of Montevallo.
 My research and teaching focuses on nineteenth century American literature, visual culture, and comics.
-I received my Ph.D. in English in 2011 from the University of Michigan and have held fellowships with the University of Cambridge and the National Endowment for the Humanities.
-My work has appeared in American Literature, Arizona Quarterly, PopMatters.com, and elsewhere.
-My book Lost Literacies: Experiments in the Nineteenth Century US Comic Strip will be released by the Ohio State University Press in 2024.
+I received my Ph.D. in English in 2011 from the University of Michigan and have held fellowships with the University of Cambridge, the National Endowment for the Humanities, and the American Antiquarian Society.
+My work has appeared in American Literature, Arizona Quarterly, American Periodicals, and elsewhere.
+My book Lost Literacies: Experiments in the Nineteenth Century US Comic Strip was released by the Ohio State University Press in 2024.

 Research